California’s “criminal court process” refers to how a criminal case proceeds, from

 - insufficient evidence.16

-A defendant can file a motion for a new trial on any of these grounds as long as he/she files the motion before the judge pronounces judgment (which is usually done at a California sentencing hearing).
+You can file a motion for a new trial on any of these grounds as long as you file the motion before the judge pronounces judgment (which is usually done at a California sentencing hearing).

-If granted, the defendant begins the new trial with a completely clean slate as if no trial had ever taken place.17
+If granted, you begin the new trial with a completely clean slate as if no trial had ever taken place.17

 4.2.
 Sentencing hearing

-California law entitles a defendant to a sentencing hearing after a conviction or guilty plea.
+California law entitles you to a sentencing hearing after a conviction or guilty plea.

-A sentencing hearing presents both the prosecutor and the defendant with an opportunity to explain to the judge what each feels is an appropriate sentence.18
+A sentencing hearing presents both the prosecutor and you with an opportunity to explain to the judge what each feels is an appropriate sentence.18

 4.3.
 Appeal

-People convicted of a crime can appeal their verdict to a new higher court.
+If you are convicted of a crime, you can appeal your verdict to a new higher court.

 An appeal is not a new trial.
 Instead, an appellate judge reviews the trial court’s decision for mistakes.
 Common grounds for appeal include: